Mixtape-Sessions/Advanced-DID/Exercises/Solutions/medicaid-analysis-solutions-stata.md

     See Callaway and Sant'Anna (2021) for details

-    (note:  named style red * 1.2 not found in class color, default attributes used) (note:  named style red * 1.2 not found in class color, default attributes used) (note:  named style red * 1.2 not found in class color, default attributes used) (note:  named style red * 1.2 not found in class color, default attributes used) (note:  named style red * 1.2 not found in class color, default attributes used) (note:  named style red * 1.2 not found in class color, default attributes used) (note:  named style % 40 not found in class color, default attributes used) (note:  named style % 40 not found in class color, default attributes used) (note:  named style % 40 not found in class color, default attributes used)
+    (note:  named style % 40 not found in class color, default attributes used) (note:  named style % 40 not found in class color, default attributes used) (note:  named style % 40 not found in class color, default attributes used)